Congratulations to Stuart Bingham, 2018 English Open Champion!

 “I have really enjoyed the week, it’s a great venue and I’m not just saying that because it’s near where I live!
 The crowds and conditions have been very good and I hope the tournament stays here.”

-MissingClip 2018 English Open: Stuart Bingham – Mark Davis match (Session1) with Ronnie commentary.
+2018 English Open: Preview of the Stuart Bingham – Mark Davis match (Session1)

 And here is the trophy ceremony and aftermatch review

-Ronnie was in the studio and in the commentary box with David Hendon.
+Ronnie was in the studio all day and in the commentary box with David Hendon as well during the first session.
 The tandem works really well.
-Ronnie giving very interesting insight on the how and why of the players shot selections, David keeping him on earth with us poor “normal” fans…
+Ronnie giving a very interesting insight into the how and why of the players shot selections, David keeping him on earth with us poor “normal” fans…